daiearth22/test/sales-process/account_management/index.html.md

 * Feature is requested by customer

-* Sales creates issue in issue tracker that links to the email (tags: company name, feature, estimate/index.html.md) and, if needed, mentions in agenda.
+* Sales creates issue in issue tracker that links to the email (tags: company name, feature, estimate) and, if needed, mentions in agenda.
 Issue is assigned to sales milestone

 * Dev makes estimate/gives feedback

-1. Estimate: between x and y hours (if it takes much time to do an estimate and we doubt if the customer will order/index.html.md)
+1. Estimate: between x and y hours (if it takes much time to do an estimate and we doubt if the customer will order)

-1. Quote: x number of hours (in all other cases/index.html.md)
+1. Quote: x number of hours (in all other cases)

 * Sales communicates estimate to customer